-- There are some circumstances in which sharing confidential information without consent will normally be justified in the public interest.
-These are: - when there is evidence or reasonable cause to believe that a child is suffering, or is at risk of suffering, significant harm; or - when there is evidence or reasonable cause to believe that an adult is suffering, or is at risk of suffering, serious harm; or - to prevent significant harm to a child or serious harm to an adult, including through the prevention, detection and prosecution of serious crime
+There are some circumstances in which sharing confidential information without consent will normally be justified in the public interest.
+Some examples below but this is not an exclusive list

+- When there is evidence or reasonable cause to believe that a person is suffering, or is at risk of suffering significant harm. - To prevent significant harm to a child or serious harm to an adult, including through the prevention, detection and prosecution of serious crime